SilverArmKnight/countries/README.md

-# Getting Started with Create React App
+# Country Info

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created using Create React App.
+You can query country's name to be given basic info about said country.

 ## Available Scripts